 The design of the main nozzle is the same as the Jet D'Eau in Geneva, Switzerland.
 The city of Geneva allowed the same design to be used after high-level diplomatic negotiations.

-A much photographed and popular landmark, the Captain Cook Memorial Jet operates daily from 11am-2pm.
 It is often turned on or coloured for special occasions and the best location from which to take photographs is the National Capital Exhibition at Regatta Point.